| MTH436: Mathematical Analysis and Topology II |

 Instructor: Tom Sharland

 Course description: This course is a continuation of MTH435.
 This semester we will study continuity of functions of one real variable and in metric spaces.
-We will then look at derivatives of real valued functions, followed by studying the Riemann Integral.
-If there is time, we will choose from a collection of optional topics; these include looking at properties like compactness and connectivity in metric and topological spaces, functions of several real variables and the generalised Riemann Integral.
+We will then look at derivatives of real valued functions, followed by studying the Darboux Integral.
+For the integral, I will prepare worksheets to replace Chapter 7 in the book.
+If there is time, we will choose from a collection of optional topics; these include looking at properties like compactness and connectivity in metric and topological spaces, functions of several real variables or something else.
 Which topics we cover will be a decision made as a class.

-Textbook: Introduction to Real Analysis by Bartle and Sherbert (4th Ed.).
+Textbook: Introduction to Real Analysis by Bartle and Sherbet (4th Ed.).

 Homework: The homework will be as in MTH435, unless stated otherwise.
 Homework will be assigned weekly.
 Each assignment will be split into (up to) 3 parts.
 Part A will be simpler questions, which you may find useful with solving the later questions and may also appear on the weekly quiz (more later).
 Part B will consist of the questions to be submitted for credit.
 Part C are harder questions and may go beyond the scope of the course.
 Tackle these if you want a challenge or are interested in learning more.

 Quizzes: These will take place weekly and will be based on the homework.

 Grade breakdown: The grading scheme will be as follows: